Angel-Informatico/CraftOnDemand/README.md

 ## 🚀 What is CraftOnDemand?

-**CraftOnDemand** is a Node.js-based utility designed to automatically start your **Pterodactyl-hosted Minecraft server** whenever a player pings or tries to connect.
+**CraftOnDemand** is a Node.js-based utility designed to automatically start your **Pterodactyl-hosted Minecraft server** whenever a player tries to connect.
 Ideal for saving resources while still providing on-demand availability!

 ---